-219. In the Relevant Period, Packer:

-- (a) knew that casinos can be vulnerable to infiltration by organised crime; - (b) knew that there was a risk that junkets can be involved in organised crime; - (c) had no or no adequate understanding of the due diligence that Crown undertook with respect to junket operators;

-- (d) knew there were rumours that a number of Macau casino junkets have links with organised crime; and - (e) was one of the key driving forces in brining Macau junkets into Crown's casinos in Australia. - 220.
+- 219. In the Relevant Period, Packer: - (a) knew that casinos can be vulnerable to infiltration by organised crime; - (b) knew that there was a risk that junkets can be involved in organised crime; - (c) had no or no adequate understanding of the due diligence that Crown undertook with respect to junket operators; - (d) knew there were rumours that a number of Macau casino junkets have links with organised crime; and - (e) was one of the key driving forces in bringing Macau junkets into Crown's casinos in Australia.

+- i.
+With the exception of Suncity Junket, Packer was not monitoring Crown's relationship with junket operators. - ii.
+The Plaintiff may provide further particulars following discovery and the filing of expert evidence. - 220.
 In the Relevant Period, Alexander knew that casinos are vulnerable to infiltration by organised crime. - 221.
-In the Relevant Period, Coonan knew that: - (a) money laundering was a significant risk in casinos; - (b) there were links between Macau junkets and organised crime; - (c) junkets are subject to the risks of associations with organised crime or with criminal elements; and - (d) Crown's VIP international business carried risks of criminal infiltration and money laundering. - 222.
+In the Relevant Period, Coonan knew that: - (a) money laundering was a significant risk in casinos; - (b) there were links between Macau junkets and organised crime; - (c) junkets are subject to the risks of associations with organised crime or with criminal elements; and - (d) Crown's VIP International Business carried risks of criminal infiltration and money laundering. - 222.
 In the Relevant Period, Halton knew that: - (a) junket operations in Australian casinos are vulnerable to exploitation by organised crime; and - (b) there is a significant risk that junket operators may have associations with organised crime. - 223.
-In the Relevant Period, Horvath knew that casinos are vulnerable to infiltration by organised crime. - 224.
-In the Relevant Period, Jalland knew that: - (a) infiltration by organised crime is a risk for casinos; - (b) money laundering through casinos, particularly through JTOs, was a risk for casinos; and - (c) junket operations are vulnerable to exploitation by organised crime. - 225.
-In the Relevant Period, Johnston knew that: - (a) that if a casino operator does not have the appropriate systems in place, there is a vulnerability to money laundering; - (b) there was a risk that casinos can be infiltrated by organised crime; - (c) there was a significant risk that JTOs may have associations with organised crime;

-- (d) a number of major junket operators in Macau have links with organised crime; and - (e) the Amax Junket, the Neptune Junket and the Suncity Junket were alleged to have links to organised crime. - 226.
+In the Relevant Period, Horvath knew that casinos are vulnerable to infiltration by organised crime.

+- 224. In the Relevant Period, Jalland knew that: - (a) infiltration by organised crime is a risk for casinos; - (b) money laundering through casinos, particularly through JTOs, was a risk for casinos; and - (c) junket operations are vulnerable to exploitation by organised crime. - 225.
+In the Relevant Period, Johnston knew that: - (a) if a casino operator does not have the appropriate systems in place, there is a vulnerability to money laundering; - (b) there was a risk that casinos can be infiltrated by organised crime; - (c) there was a significant risk that JTOs may have associations with organised crime; - (d) a number of major junket operators in Macau have links with organised crime; and - (e) the AMAX Junket, the Neptune Junket and the Suncity Junket were alleged to have links to organised crime. - 226.
 In the Relevant Period, Mitchell knew of the potential links between casinos generally and organised crime. - 227.
 In the Relevant Period, Poynton knew that: - (a) there was a risk that casinos can be infiltrated by organised crime; and - (b) there is a significant potential risk of money laundering through casinos, particularly junket operations. - 228.
-In the Relevant Period, Preston knew that: - (a) it was alleged that the Suncity Junket was one of the most powerful junkets in Macau with links to triads: - (b) it was alleged that Crown Melbourne had been infiltrated by a large international drug trafficking syndicate; and - (c) there was a substantial risk that junket operators are or can be infiltrated by organised crime. - 229.
-In the Relevant Period, Crown Officers who did not actually know the matters pleaded in paragraphs 218 to 228 above ought to have known each of those matters at the time they were officers of Crown.
+In the Relevant Period, Preston knew that: - (a) it was alleged that the Suncity Junket was one of the most powerful junkets in Macau with links to triads; - (b) it was alleged that Crown Melbourne had been infiltrated by a large international drug trafficking syndicate; and - (c) there was a substantial risk that junket operators are or can be infiltrated by organised crime. - 229.
+In the Relevant Period, Crown Officers who did not actually know the matters pleaded in paragraphs 218 to 228 above ought to have known the following matters referred to in those paragraphs at the time they were officers of Crown: - (a) casinos are vulnerable to infiltration by organised crime (as referred to in paragraphs 218(a), 219(a), 220, 223, 224(a), 225(a), 226, 227(a));